alphagov/tech-docs-monitor/README.md

 #### Slack Message Customisation

-The default Slack message structure looks like this:
+This is the default Slack message when pages expire:

 ![default-message-example](docs/images/default-message-example.png)

-It is possible to customise various aspects of the Slack message by configuring various environment variables as follows:
+You can customise parts of the Slack message by configuring environment variables.
+The environment variables you can customise are:

 | Environment Variable Name     | Purpose                                                         | Default Value                                                                          |
 |-------------------------------|-----------------------------------------------------------------|----------------------------------------------------------------------------------------|